Do you want a cookie?

 Banner Hintergrund

 Our library provides information on many herbs, including growing seasons, planting tips, and harvesting instructions.
-You can also find good and bad neighbors to help you plan a mixed crop.
+You can also find good and bad companion plants to help you plan a mixed crop.

 Mixed herb culture with lovage